ejmastnak/ejmastnak.github.io/tutorials/vim-latex/prerequisites.md

 </details>

 ### Python 3 installation

+(Python is only required if you plan on using UltiSnips for snippets.
+You can ignore the Python dependency if you plan on using Luasnip as a snippet plugin.)

 **Prerequisite:** you have a working Python 3+ installation and are able to use `pip/pip3` to install Python packages.

 <details>